 Career Outlook for a Human Resources Manager

-The progression slows down from on out, with only a slight increase of up to $70,000 on average, and, that too, after over 20 years of active in .
+The progression slows down from here on out, with only a slight increase of up to $70,000 on average, and, that too, after over 20 years active in HR.

 We mostly see the VP of Human Resources position in the IT and tech industry, and long-serving VPs can eventually advance to Chief Officer.